 - Active members of the Faculty Development Committee (FDC) are not eligible to apply.

-Eight copies (8) of the completed application are due in the Adams Center by 5 p.m. on the second Friday of November.
-The Provost will announce Summer Faculty Enrichment Fellows for the following summer by early December.
+The completed application is due in the Adams Center by 5 p.m. on the last Monday of January.
+You are welcome to send a hard copy of the application to the Adams Center or email an electronic version of the signed application to the Director of Faculty Development, Cliff Barbarick, at email@example.com.
 All proposals must be signed by the applicant’s chair and dean.
 The FDC reviews the applications and makes recommendations to the provost.